Edmonton City Centre

-Edmonton City Centre is a shopping mall in the downtown core of Edmonton, Alberta, Canada, across the street (west) from Churchill Square.
+Edmonton City Centre is a multi-structure retail and office tower complex in the downtown core of Edmonton, Alberta, Canada, extending west from Churchill Square.
+Originally named Edmonton Centre, it started operation in 1974 with the opening of the then-named City Centre Place office tower, expanding through construction and the 1999 acquisition of the interconnected Eaton Centre (with the expanded complex being renamed Edmonton City Centre), into a multi-level shopping mall, three office towers, and two hotel towers.

 History

 In 1974, the City Centre Place office tower (Oxford Tower) was completed within the larger Edmonton Centre development; TD Tower was added in 1976.
 In 1978, Oxford Tower (now MNP Tower) and the Four Seasons Hotel (now Sandman Signature Edmonton) were built on the north edge of the site.
 Across the street a new development was in planning by Triple Five Corporation.
 The original plan for what was then called Eaton Centre, announced in 1980, called for several large office and apartment towers.
 None of the originally designed five towers was ever built but the multi-level Eaton Centre mall and the Delta Edmonton Centre Suite Hotel were salvaged from the project by heavy civic tax subsidies.

 After the demise of the Eaton's department store in 1999, Eaton Centre and Edmonton Centre, formerly two independent malls, were redeveloped into one shopping complex connected by a newer and larger pedestrian bridge spanning 101 Street (that itself contains a number of shops).

 On June 27, 2013, Empire Theatres announced that it would be selling this theatre location along with 22 others in Western Canada and Ontario to Landmark Cinemas.
 On October 29, 2013, Empire Theatres closed and reopened as Landmark Cinemas on October 31, 2013.

 On November 18, 2015, Edmonton City Centre announced that it planned to relocate and significantly upgrade its food court as part of a $41.3-million redevelopment investment that would revitalize the entire retail experience of the downtown property.
 Construction was scheduled to begin in November 2015.
 The new food court opened on November 1, 2016, and the property revitalization project would be complete by November 2017.
 The former food court area and stores on the lower level were converted to parking.

 Hudson's Bay closed on June 3, 2021.

+Sport Chek closed on March 12, 2023, leaving the mall to two remaining main anchors, Winners and Landmark Cinemas, as well as smaller anchors such as Shoppers Drug Mart and Dollarama.

+McDonald's closed on November 16, 2023.

+In August 2019, the ownership group of Edmonton City Centre, 90% held by two business variations of Texas-based company LaSalle, drew a $155 million loan against the property.
+In July 2025, with the ownership group having missed an assortment of loan payments since December 2024, Edmonton City Centre was ordered into receivership, with PwC appointed as the receiver.